quicwg/base-drafts/draft-ietf-quic-recovery.md

 no ack-eliciting packets in flight, the PTO is set from that moment.

 When setting the PTO timer, the ApplicationData packet number space (Section 4.1.1 of {{QUIC-TLS}}) MUST be ignored until the handshake completes.
-PTO is not armed because issues other than packet loss might prevent an endpoint from receiving an acknowledgement.
-A receiver might lack the keys necessary to process packets, or the sender might lack the keys necessary to process acknowledgments.
-This occurs when the client sends 0-RTT packets as the server might not accept 0-RTT and the client will not have 1-RTT keys for processing acknowledgments until the handshake completes.
-This occurs for 1-RTT packets as either endpoint might not have the ability to read until the handshake is complete.
+Not arming the PTO timer on ApplicationData prevents an endpoint from retransmitting data in packets when the peer might not yet have the keys necessary to process them or when the endpoint does not yet have the keys necessary to process their acknowledgements.
+For instance, this can happen when a client retransmits data sent in 0-RTT packets to the server before confirming that the server is able to decrypt 0-RTT packets.
+Or it can happen when a server retransmits data sent in 1-RTT packets while the client verifies the server's certificate and therefore cannot read 1-RTT packets yet.

 When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set to the earlier value of the Initial and Handshake packet